 Disable most of the Google apps on your smartphone.
-I have left the only Google maps but I have restricted collecting data about my destinations.
+I have left only Google maps but I have restricted collecting data about my destinations.
 Google allows to "pause" collecting the data.
-Thank you, Google, you are do generous!
+Thank you, Google, you are so generous!

 Remember, if you have the GPS turned constantly on, Google records your itinerary.
 Turn it on only when you need the map, not to mention that the GPS is draining the smartphone battery down heavily.

 #5.
 Create several disposable email addresses to be used for various forms with fake names (like Joe Google or Marta Booble).
 Use your primary email address for important emails only.
-Do not read emails from unknown senders and NEVER-EVER open the attachments from them.
-Your curiosity may cost you a lot of troubles and money.
+Do not read emails from unknown senders and NEVER-EVER opens the attachments from them.
+Your curiosity may cost you a lot of trouble and money.

 #6.
 Get the encrypted emails.
 I personally prefer Proton email.
 I can send the password-protected email to my recipients and let them know about the password either by texting or calling.

 #7.
 Use VPN (encrypted channel) as much as possible.
-Your ISP (Internet Service Provider) also has the way to collect your data and the web site destinations.
-Using VPN, you, perhaps, limit an access to your browsing info and emails that are normally send in a plain text.
+Your ISP (Internet Service Provider) also has the way to collect your data and the website destinations.
+Using VPN, you, perhaps, limit access to your browsing info and emails that are normally sent in plain text.
 You can find plenty of low-cost VPNs that don’t collect the data (like Private Internet Access VPN).

 #8.
 Now, let's go a little more technical.
 I can tell you in advance, if you are not technical enough in computer networking, find someone knowledgeable who can do this for your home internet router.